Arts & Crafts in Haslemere

 Sunday 9th July

-Visit to Munstead Wood £20
+Visit to Munstead Wood £20 - SOLD OUT

 11am A guided tour of Gertrude Jekyll’s iconic woodland garden at Munstead Wood by Head Gardener Annabel Watts and neighbour Gail Naughton, owner of The Quadrangle, once the working garden of Jekyll's estate.
 The tour will also include a visit to Busbridge Church, home to Morris & Co windows and Lutyens’ rood screen.
 The churchyard is the resting place of Gertrude Jekyll.